 The Complainant is Compagnie Générale des Etablissements Michelin, France, represented by Dreyfus & associés, France.

-The disputed domain name <itinerairemichelin.com> (“Disputed Domain Name”) is registered with Tucows Inc. (the “Registrar”).
+The disputed domain name <usmichelincom.com> is registered with Porkbun LLC (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 20, 2020.
-On May 20, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
-On May 20, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on May 21, 2020 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on May 25, 2020.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on August 11, 2020.
+On August 12, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On August 13, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on August 19, 2020 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amendment to the Complaint on August 20, 2020.

-The Center appointed Nicholas Weston as the sole panelist in this matter on July 9, 2020.
+The Center appointed Jane Lambert as the sole panelist in this matter on September 29, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.